that explain dark matter

 Deur concludes, by analogy to QCD, that graviton-graviton interactions lead to effects that look like dark matter and dark energy, in the weak fields of very massive gravitational sources, to the extent that the systems are not spherically symmetric.

-Despite the fact that he claims that his theory is consistent with General Relativity, this is not accurate, even though in the limit of spherical systems and strong gravitational fields, it closely approximates General Relativity's predictions.
+Deur claims that his theory is consistent with General Relativity, although this isn't entirely clear.
+In the limit of spherical systems and strong gravitational fields, it is simply General Relativity.

 Deur's "day job" is as a QCD physicist at Jefferson Labs, so he brings to the field a different set of mathematical tools and insights than the typical quantum gravity researcher, who typically starts with a study of classical General Relativity and then expands from there.